flare-foundation/attestation-client/deployment/README.md

  - `GoogleCloudSecretManager:<path>` to specify the secret Google Cloud Secret (More details can be found [here](./../docs/installation/GoogleCloudSecretManager.md) ).
 Manager path in place of `<path>`

 Beside the `configuration.json` file, the `credentials` folder contains several credential configuration files of the form `<******>-credentials.json`.
 Update these files with relevant credentials.
 Note that some credentials/passwords (with values `$(GENERATE_RANDOM_PASSWORD_<**>)`) are randomly generated with a secure random password generator.
 You may change those to suit your needs.

 Some of the more important settings and credentials include:
 - in `networks-credentials.json`:
    - `Network` - set to desired network (e.g. `songbird`, `flare`).
-   - `NetworkPrivateKey` - set `0x`-prefixed private key from which attestation client will be submitting attestations to Flare network.
-Private key can also be specified as a Google Cloud Secred Manager variable.
+   - `NetworkPrivateKey` - set `0x`-prefixed private key from which an attestation client submits attestations to the Flare network.
+A private key can also be specified as a Google Cloud Secret Manager variable.
 To do that use syntax:
    ```
    "NetworkPrivateKey":"$(GoogleCloudSecretManager:projects/<project>/secrets/<name>/versions/<version>)"
    ```
    - `StateConnectorContractAddress` - the `StateConnector` contract address on the specific network.
    - `RPC` - update the network RPC to desired network.
-- In `verifier-client-credentials.json` - instead od `localhost` use the IP address of the host machine.
-On Linux Ubuntu one can get it by running
+- In `verifier-client-credentials.json` - instead of `localhost`, use the IP address of the host machine.
+On Linux Ubuntu, get it by running
 ```bash
 ip addr show docker0 | grep -Po 'inet \K[\d.]+'
 ```
 - in `verifier-server-credentials.json` - Set API keys for supported external blockchains (currently BTC, DOGE and XRP).
 Default templates are configured for two API keys.

 ### 2.3 Prepare credentials